microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 FROM sys.dm_exec_requests er
 INNER JOIN sys.dm_exec_sessions es
 ON er.session_id = es.session_id
-AND es.is_user_process = 1
+AND es.is_user_process = 1;
 ```

 You should see many of the requests have a status = RUNNABLE and last_wait_type = SOS_SCHEDULER_YIELD.
-One indicator of many RUNNABLE requests and many SOS_SCHEDULER_YIELD seen often is a possible lack of CPU resources for active queries.
+One indicator of many RUNNABLE requests and many SOS_SCHEDULER_YIELD waits is a possible lack of CPU resources for active queries.

 >**NOTE:** You may see one or more active requests with a command = SELECT and a wait_type = XE_LIVE_TARGET_TVF.
 These are queries run by services managed by Microsoft to help power capabilities like Performance Insights using Extended Events.
 Microsoft does not publish the details of these Extended Event sessions.